Report: TN shelter put down dogs by shooting them - NewsBreak

 “We are pulling dogs every week.
 So unless we are able to do that those dogs stay there,” said Battle.
 “Him shutting us out is a death sentence for the rest of the animals coming in.”

-We asked the mayor about the report from the Nashville Humane Association but have not heard back from him.Copyright 2022 Nexstar Media Inc. All rights reserved.
+Sister station WREG has asked the mayor about the report from the Nashville Humane Association but has not heard back from him.Copyright 2022 Nexstar Media Inc. All rights reserved.
 This material may not be published, broadcast, rewritten, or redistributed.